nhsconnect/FHIR-CDS/pages/explore/api_flag.md

 ## Flag: Implementation Guidance ##

 ### Usage ###
-The [Flag](http://hl7.org/fhir/stu3/flag.html) resource represents a warning or notification presented to the user, usually of sufficient importance to warrant a special display rather than just a note in the resource.
+The [Flag](http://hl7.org/fhir/stu3/flag.html) resource is used to carry information about a patient that is not a clinical assertion e.g. Scene Safety, transport requirements, accessibility requirements, patient preferences and reasonable adjustments.

 Detailed implementation guidance for an `Flag` resource in the context of a CDS Encounter Reports is given below: